Tron0/AkladellWebsite/rules.md

 sanity.
 Afflictions can be removed with different spells, or by spending gold to attempt to remove it during downtime.

-# Retainers
+# <span id=Retainers> Retainers </span>

 Followers of any kind are separated in two categories, Henchmen and Hirelings.

 ## Henchmen

 Henchmen are leveled and classed followers that are willing to delve into dungeons and fight alongside the player characters.
 They are both meant as a suitable backup incase of sudden demise of the player character where the player can continue on as them, as well as offering a helping hand in combat scenarios.
 Henchmen (and hirelings) are individuals with different goals and personalities, and can act both in a helping manner and sometimes against the wishes of the PC.

 Henchmen need to be given suitable equipment and half a share of treasure after any successful heist, or else risk their departure.
-Their loyalty is dependent on the [<u>Charisma</u>](#charisma) score of the PC they work for.
+Their loyalty is dependent on the [<u>Charisma</u>](#Charisma) score of the PC they work for.
 And because Henchmen act similar to a normal PC, morale is not taken into account, but loyalty checks might be rolled in case of questionable or dangerous commands given to them.
 Henchmen also gain XP as a PC would.

 Hiring Henchmen